ged teacher

 How to Become GED Teacher

-GED (high school equivalency diploma) teachers require at least a bachelor’s degree.
-However, some employers (such as community colleges) sometimes desire the applicant to have a master’s degree or graduate coursework in adult education.
+To become a GED teachers, you will need a bachelor’s degree.
+However, some employers (such as community colleges) may want applicants to have a master’s degree or graduate coursework in adult education.
 Some colleges and universities offer master’s degrees or graduate certificates in teaching adult education.
-Adult education programs prepare prospective teachers to use effective teaching strategies for adult learners, develop adult education programs, teach students with learning disabilities, and work with students from a variety of backgrounds and cultures.
+Additionally, adult education programs prepare you with the skills to teach adults effectively, teach those with learning disabilities, and work with students from a variety of backgrounds and cultures.

 Some states require adult literacy and GED teachers to have a teaching certificate to work in government-run programs while others may require certificates specifically for adult education.
 Other states want certificates in elementary or secondary education.